tinkercademy-bootcamp/chat-project-Algorysh/exercise-2/README.md

   overview and protocol families
 - Or type `man 7 socket` in terminal
 - When would you want to use a `SOCK_RAW` stream?
+  We’d use a `SOCK_RAW` socket when we need low-level control over network communication.
+For example, if we want to build a tool like ping (which uses ICMP), a packet sniffer like tcpdump, or testing a custom protocol, raw sockets let us directly access and construct the packets ourselves.
+It’s powerful, but risky, so it's mostly used for things like diagnostics, monitoring, or security tools, and usually only by users with root access.

 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol